TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/24 - Jeremiah/Jeremiah 6/Jeremiah 6.21.md

 ---

-Therefore thus saith Jehovah, Behold, I will lay stumbling-blocks before this people; and the fathers and the sons together shall stumble against them; the neighbor and his friend shall perish.
+Therefore thus says Yahweh, "Behold, I will lay stumbling blocks before this people.
+The fathers and the sons together shall stumble against them.
+The neighbor and his friend shall perish."